LanguageAndDiplomacy/IntroCS/Syllabus.md

 #### How You Will Be Graded:
 Your grade will be composed of four parts: homework, projects, tests and class participation.
+There will be weekly current event assignments.
 The standard school attendance policy applies.

 #### Resources:
 * Download Scratch at [http://scratch.mit.edu/scratch2download](http://scratch.mit.edu/scratch2download) or use it online at [http://scratch.mit.edu/](http://scratch.mit.edu/).